 Finite Mathematics is an umbrella of mathematical topics.
 It is a course designed for students who will undertake higher-level mathematics in college that may not include calculus.
 Topics include: Sets, Matrics, Networks, Optimization, and probability.
 Technology, such as computers and graphing calculators, will be used frequently.
-It is highly recommended that a student have his/her own graphing calculator.
-The TI-83, TI-84, TI-84 Plus, or TI-Nspire is preferred.
-If a student chooses to use another model or version, then the student will be responsible for learning how to use it for various class applications.
+Students will use various computer apps, which are appropriate for the material being taught.